kashDisk/sgit-test/ThousandMiles.md

 Is an **American** Aura working on a case in Paris!

-## Create files and folders
+## Does This Still Work?

-The file explorer is accessible using the button in left corner of the navigation bar.
+The file **explorer** is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.

 ## Switch to another file